 Today’s youth live in a world that is unlike anything previous generations experienced during their childhoods.
 Yes, the internet and television can be excellent tools, allowing children to explore a world of possibility, wonder and marvel at the latest inventions.
 At the same time, they learn about technology, history and medicine.
 However, there is also a dark side lurking online -- one that parents must be aware of how to monitor to keep their children safe from predators and inappropriate content.
 Let's look into the benefits of parental controls.

 What Are Parental Controls?Parental controls are useful software that allows parents backdoor access to the internet and television viewing.
 Parents can easily control children’s internet usage, including the times they are allowed to access the internet, content children can access and much more.

-There are several types of controls, so parents should understand these three different control types.
+Several types of access points give full benefits of parental controls, so parents should understand these three control types.

 - Network Level - These are set on the router or hub and apply to any devices connected to that router or hub, which means anything in your home.

 - Device Level - These let you set specific controls on each device, such as a Smartphone or a tablet, and the controls apply no matter where the device is connected, such as at school or children’s friend’s houses.

 - Application Level - These restrictions are set on each application or platform that is being used.
 For example, parental controls can apply to YouTube or Google.
 It’s necessary to check each device’s applications to ensure they are set to the restrictions parents deem appropriate.

 What Are The Benefits of Parental Controls?With the many types of controls available, parents can control various kinds of content and access points, giving maximum benefits of parental controls to adults.